Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Edge weights and constraints

 Edge weights can also be assigned by using the logistic regression $p= e^{z}/(e^z+1)$, where {$z=\beta_0+\sum_{i=1}^{n}\beta_i x_i$} and $x_i$ are explanatory variables.
 The negative inverse of the logistic function, $\mathrm{logit}(p)=\log[p/(1-p)]$, provides the necessary edge weight behaviour.
 Edges that need to be removed receive negative weights, and those that need to be preserved receive positive weights.
 The intercept value $\beta_0$ is defined by the ratio between the amount of true and fake edges used for training, which can be linked to a prior probability of a given edge being true or fake.
 In the current problem, the prior probability depends on the true vertex density and cannot be defined unambiguously, e.g.~it depends on the range of the track--track distance significance $S$, see above.
 Therefore, the value of the intercept $\beta_0$ in this approach can be modified in some range to achieve an over- or undersegmentation in order to validate its optimality.
 This will be further discussed in \cref{subsec:stability}.
 A one-dimensional regression is tested in this paper, using variable (1) from \cref{tab:BDTvars}.
 The logistic regression for the edge weight calculation is illustrated in \cref{fig:EdgeRegr1}.

-The usage of the track--track distance significance for partitioning does not guarantee the compactness of the obtained cluster in Cartesian space, which may be beneficial when the vertex density is large.
+The usage of the track--track distance significance for the graph partitioning does not guarantee the compactness --- the limited size and the absence of overlap with other clusters --- of the obtained track clusters in the Cartesian space, which may be beneficial when the vertex density is large.
 The compactness requirement can be imposed using the LMC constraint mechanism.
 Some edges in the connectivity graph can be additionally labelled as ``have to be cut'', based on a priori information, different from the edge probability itself.
-To make clusters more compact, we can constrain the edges to be cut if the corresponding Cartesian track--track distance is larger than some scale.
+To make track clusters more compact, we can constrain the edges to be cut if the corresponding Cartesian track--track distance is larger than some scale.
 In the following, a rather weak requirement of $|z_i-z_j|<1$ mm will be used, which removes tracks with very large errors, see~\cref{fig:TruthVertex}b.
 In addition to improving the quality of the solution, the constraint limits the phase space of possible solutions, and this leads to a significant algorithm speedup.